msonechkin/A50-QA-Automation-Framework/README.md

 <h2>Getting Started</h2>
 If you're a student enrolled in the A50 class, follow these steps to get started with the A50 Class Automation Framework:<br><br>
 1.)
 Clone this repository to your local machine. <br>
 2.)
-Explore the sample test case in the 'com.qa.koel.LoginTests' java class located in the 'src' directory under 'test' > 'java' folder <br>
+Explore the sample test case in the 'com.qa.koel.LoginTest' java class located in the 'src' directory under 'test' > 'java' folder <br>
 3.)
 Complete the assigned homework exercises and participate in live class demonstrations using the framework. <br><br>
 For more detailed instructions regarding the installation of the framework, please refer to the A50 class materials (LMS & slides).